Mortgage Calculator Home Page

 Jam today

-You may be in trouble and not be able to afford your mortgage payments in full at this stage.
+You may be in trouble and not be able to afford your repayments in full at this stage.
 Literally preferring to spend it on bread and jam to survive with!
 In which case you are probably looking at the many ways you can reduce payments today and defer the bad news until a later date.

 Noone can predict the future and you may think it likely that in the period you have negotiated for repayment of your mortgage you may be in a considerably better financial position than you are today and may be more able to pay higher monthly amounts

-It is a view that many subscribe to, and that was, if not overtly stated, definitely encouraged by many lenders when house prices were rising.
+It is a view that many subscribe to, and that was, if not overtly stated, definitely encouraged by many mortgage lenders when house prices were rising.

 Reducing your overall mortgage or remortgage debt